singlestore-labs/singlestore-fivetran-source-connector/docs/overview.md

 > NOTE: this connector utilizes SingleStore's [OBSERVE](https://docs.singlestore.com/cloud/reference/sql-reference/data-manipulation-language-dml/observe/) queries that are currently in a preview state.
 As such, they are intended for experimental use only. queries which are currently in a preview state.
 As such, they are intended for experimental use only.

-> WARNING: This connector temporarily doesn't work with [Unlimited Storage Databases](https://docs.singlestore.com/db/v8.7/manage-data/local-and-unlimited-database-storage-concepts/).
+> WARNING: This connector currently doesn't work with [Unlimited Storage Databases](https://docs.singlestore.com/db/v8.7/manage-data/local-and-unlimited-database-storage-concepts/).

 ------------------